Loading...

 Each ‘First Steps’ opportunity will involve the opportunity to achieve a range of relevant Research Development Objectives.

-These awards fund the salary costs of 12 days study leave (subject to a cap of £3,500 per award) plus each successful ‘First Steps’ candidate will be awarded £500 funding that can be put towards a recognised research development opportunity; this could be a Masters level research module, attendance at a research conference, introductory research methods course.
+These awards fund the salary costs of 12 days study leave (subject to a cap of £3,500 per award) plus each successful ‘First Steps’ candidate will be awarded access to upto £500 funding that can be put towards a recognised research development opportunity; this could be a Masters level research module, attendance at a research conference, introductory research methods course.
 All candidates will be invited to attend Good Clinical Practice (GCP) training.

 The funding awarded can be applied flexibly over a 12 month period in terms of when the study days are taken.

-Applications should be submitted by 25th March 2024.
+Applications should be submitted by 16th January 2026.

 Application form First Steps Gateway Award – submit to Loth.GatewayAwards@nhslothian.scot.nhs.uk